 But, in a 10-minute Dr’s appointment, it’s a lot cheaper and easier for GPs to print out a drug prescription than it is to look into alternative options.
 Doctors are trained to prescribe drugs and medicines, they are not experts in holistic therapies.
 Luckily, things are slowly starting to change, but it won’t happen overnight.

 There’s a growing trend towards drug-free health, which could eventually lead to a more holistic approach to medicine.
 The medical industry is realising that over-prescribing drugs is NOT the only solution, and could actually be a ticking time bomb.
 Alternative therapies are – albeit slowly – becoming more mainstream.
-Recently, we’ve seen some encouraging reports about initiatives to prescribe gardening therapy and physical exercise rather than medications.
+Recently, we’ve seen some encouraging reports about initiatives to prescribe spending time in nature, gardening therapy and physical exercise rather than medications.

 Cynics of natural medicine might be interested to know that a quarter of all modern medicines actually originate from plants.
 For thousands of years, people used willow bark as a painkiller before one of its ingredients was synthesised into aspirin, now one of the most widely used drugs in the world.
 Interestingly, out of 121 cancer drugs used worldwide, 90 are derived from plants.
 Scientists can isolate the key components of natural medicines and replicate them in a lab to create synthetic versions – BUT a synthetic replication will never be the same as the natural source.